River Dove, central England: Dovedale

-Much of the dale is in the ownership of the National Trust, being part of their South Peak Estate.
+Much of the dale is in the ownership of the National Trust, being part of their White Peak Estate.
 Dovedale itself was acquired in 1934, with successive properties being added until 1938, and Wolfscote Dale in 1948.
 Dovedale was declared a national nature reserve in 2006.

 Dovedale's attractions include rock pillars such as Ilam Rock, Viator's Bridge, and the limestone features Lovers' Leap and Reynard's Cave.

 Lower Dove

 Once the river leaves Dovedale it combines with the Manifold and enters a wider valley near Thorpe.
 The valley increases in size as the river continues south to reach Mapleton and then Mayfield, where it is crossed by the medieval Hanging Bridge.
 At this point it is joined by the Bentley Brook, and then nearby at Church Mayfield, by the Henmore Brook.

 The Dove now flows in a south-westerly direction, passing Norbury and Ellastone, where it turns south until it reaches Rocester.
 To the south of the village, at Combridge it is joined by its largest tributary the River Churnet.
 As it reaches the ancient Dove Bridge, it is joined by the River Tean, the river now meandering through a wide valley which turns east as it passes between Doveridge and Uttoxeter; the only town along its length.

 Beyond this point riverside communities, such as Marchington, Sudbury and Scropton, tend to be located at the edge of the valley; although the village of Hatton encroaches across the valley floor, where it is linked by a bridge to Tutbury whose Castle overlooks the crossing.
 The river continues east passing the villages of Marston, Rolleston on Dove and Egginton, where it is joined by its last tributary, the Hilton Brook.
 The river is divided at this point, with some flow passing through the mill fleam at Clay Mills, the two arms rejoin downstream of the A38 road bridge and Monks Bridge, and then to the south, the Dove reaches its confluence with the River Trent, at Newton Solney.